zebrunner/carina/docs/configuration.md

 	</tr>
 		<tr>
 		<td>track_known_issues</td>
 		<td>Boolean parameter.
-If it is true and some Jira tickets are assosiated with the test, in case of failure Jira info will be added to the report</td>
+If it is true and some Jira tickets are associated with the test, in case of failure Jira info will be added to the report</td>
 		<td>true,false</td>
 	</tr>
 	<tr>